 English

-Aboriginal and the Torres Strait Communities
+Aboriginal And The Torres Strait Communities

-I believe that the Aboriginal and the Torres Strait Islander people of Australia are communities guided by cultural and social aspects.
+I believe that the Aboriginal and Torres Strait Islander people of Australia are communities guided by cultural and social aspects.
 Their culture and social setting enhances group cohesion, shared responsibility in the community and identity.
 Moreover, this culture provides a sense of belonging and connection to family and each other.
-Therefore, I believe that their culture and social setting was used as a protective feature in needy situations.
-This perspective is shaped by the tools, information, ideas, tips and encouragement to know and strengthen the relationship between non indigenous people and the Aboriginal and the Torres Strait Islander people.

-Impact of Personal History to the Perception
+Impact of Personal History on the Perception

 Similarities between the Aboriginals and Torres communities

 According to SNAICC regarding the aboriginal communities, the main difference between the aboriginals and the Torres people is the languages spoken and the original geographical location they were living before colonization.
 Therefore, their cultural norms, beliefs, values and style of communication are diverse, complex, and distinct from one region in Australia to another.
-However, common threads among these communalities living in different parts of Australia include their history and their current situations.
+However, common threads among these communities living in different parts of Australia include their history and their current situations.
 Basically, the people belonging to these communities value the sense of community despite their geographical locations in Australia.
 Moreover, the people from both communities value and respect their elders.
-They believe that the elder have the knowledge, trust and the understanding of their people’s cultures and are expected to give advice, share wisdom and provide support to the community members especially the young people.
+They believe that the elders have the knowledge, trust and understanding of their people’s cultures and are expected to give advice, share wisdom and provide support to the community members, especially the young people.

 References

 ABC. (n.d).
-Media Cultural protocols for Reporting on Aboriginal and Torres Strait Islander People and Communities in the Media Ethics and Codes of Conduct – Australian Broadcasting Commission (ABC).
+Media Cultural Protocols for Reporting on Aboriginal and Torres Strait Islander People and Communities in the Media Ethics and Codes of Conduct – Australian Broadcasting Commission (ABC).
 Retrieved from www.abc.net.au/indigenous/education/ethics_codes.htm

 Hampton, R. & Toombs, M. (n.d).
 Culture, Identity and Indigenous Australian Peoples Retrieved from http://lib.oup.com.au/he/health/samples/hampton_indigenousaushealth_sample.pdf